brycewray/eleventy_solo/src/posts/2020/04/webmentions-three-ssgs-4.md

 description: "Part 4 of a five-part series about incorporating the IndieWeb into three different static site generators (SSGs)—in this case, Gatsby."
 author: Bryce Wray
 date: 2020-04-28T21:45:00
-lastmod: 2020-05-16T20:22:00
+lastmod: 2020-07-26T15:00:00
 discussionId: "2020-04-webmentions-three-ssgs-4"
 featured_image: jackrabbit-673965_3600x2400.jpg
 featured_image_alt: "Communications concept - A long-eared rabbit listening for something"
 featured_image_caption: "Image: “272447”; Pixabay"
 ---

-**Note**: This is Part 4 of a five-part series about how you can set up [webmentions](https://indieweb.org/Webmention) in websites built by three different [static site generators](https://staticgen.com): [Eleventy](https://11ty.dev) (the subject of [Part 2](/posts/2020/04/webmentions-three-ssgs-2)), [Hugo](https://gohugo.io) (the subject of [Part 3](/posts/2020/04/webmentions-three-ssgs-3)), and [Gatsby](https://gatsbyjs.org) (covered in detail in this part).
+**Original opening note**: This is Part 4 of a five-part series about how you can set up [webmentions](https://indieweb.org/Webmention) in websites built by three different [static site generators](https://staticgen.com): [Eleventy](https://11ty.dev) (the subject of [Part 2](/posts/2020/04/webmentions-three-ssgs-2)), [Hugo](https://gohugo.io) (the subject of [Part 3](/posts/2020/04/webmentions-three-ssgs-3)), and [Gatsby](https://gatsbyjs.org) (covered in detail in this part).
 In the [conclusion](/posts/2020/04/webmentions-three-ssgs-5), you'll find a bibliography of the best articles I found on the subject of this series.
 All of the articles link (even if only through tiny [GitHub](https://github.com) logos) to their authors' code.
 They were invaluable to this effort, and I encourage you to take particular notice of them and their authors.{.yellowBox}

+**Added note, 2020-07-26**: I have now archived the various configuration files linked within this series within a [GitHub repo](https://github.com/brycewray/files-webmentions) of their own and changed the links accordingly, so as to make them immune to ongoing changes in the repos originally linked from this series.{.yellowBox}

 In the [introduction](/posts/2020/04/webmentions-three-ssgs-1) to this five-part series, I gave you a quick run-through about the [IndieWeb](https://indieweb.org) and the general setup of webmentions.
 In [Part 2](/posts/2020/04/webmentions-three-ssgs-2), the subject was how you implement webmentions specifically in the [Eleventy](https://11ty.dev) SSG.
 Then, in [Part 3](/posts/2020/04/webmentions-three-ssgs-3), I moved on to the subject of implementing them in the [Hugo](https://gohugo.io) SSG.
 Now, here in Part 4, it's time to look at doing the same thing in the [Gatsby](https://gatsbyjs.org) SSG.